U.S. glum on prospects for new U.N. Syria resolution

 HAGGLING OVER "BALANCE"

-It also would have the council demand Syria release all "arbitrarily detained" prisoners and withdraw the military from cities, where security forces have sought to crush anti-government protests.
+It also would have the council demand Syria release all persons detained arbitrarily and withdraw the military from cities, where security forces have sought to crush anti-government protests.

 Russia and China proposed amendments to the U.S. draft that would have weakened it significantly, according to a Western diplomat.

-Their amendments would have dropped calls for "further measures" if Damascus does not comply with the resolution and balanced calls on Syria to withdraw its troops from cities with a demand that rebel fighters simultaneously stop the violence and withdraw as well, the diplomat said.
+Their amendments would have dropped calls for "further measures" if Damascus does not comply with the resolution and balanced calls on Syria to withdraw its troops from cities with a demand that rebel fighters simultaneously stop the violence, the diplomat said.

-Such amendments could be difficult for countries like France to accept.
-French Foreign Ministry spokesman Bernard Valero said on Friday that Paris opposed any council resolution that would assign responsibility for the violence equally to the Syrian government and the opposition.

-Speaking privately, however, several U.N. officials said it would help Kofi Annan's job as joint U.N.-African Union envoy to Syria if the council were to unanimously adopt a resolution.
-Annan meets Assad in Damascus on Saturday.

 U.N. ambassadors from the United States, Britain, France, China, Russia and Morocco began discussing the draft on Tuesday.